 Chantilly second baseman, Justin Jerome (#47), tags out Fairfax player, Ryker Hansen (#35), as Hansen tries to return to second base in the bottom of the fifth inning.
 Chantilly Team Ends Season As Runner-up The Chantilly Youth Association Little League Majors team played in the District 10 Championship game against the Fairfax National Little League team on July 1 at Burke Field.
 The Chantilly team scored their only run early on a first-inning double by Luke Tilley but ended their season with a 7-1 loss to Fairfax.
-The team was managed by Tom Phillips with coaches Brandon Caywood and Mike Utterback.
+The team was managed by Tom Phillips with coaches Brandon Caywood and Mike Utterback. - Том Manning

 Chantilly player Alex Caywood (#34) beats out the throw to first after a dropped third strike in the top of the third inning.
+Luke Tilley warms up in the bottom of the third inning for Chantilly.